 - As managers, you have a duty of care to all your employees.
-In managing staff remotely, it is even more important to ensure that you are aware of your staff’s welfare.
-Should you have any concerns about a member of staff’s welfare please contact your HR Adviser for further advice.
+In managing a hybrid workforce, it is even more important to ensure that you are aware of your staff’s welfare.
+Should you have any concerns about a member of staff’s welfare please contact your ER Adviser for further advice.

 - You should encourage staff to maintain the same working hours as when working on campus where possible and practical.
 This will enable the day-to-day office collaborations to continue and is a way for managers to check in on staff’s welfare.

-- If staff are concerned about working flexibly when they have caring or other significant responsibilities, please direct them to our dedicated page for Working Flexibly when you have Caring or Other Significant Responsibilities which outlines the University's position.
+- If staff are concerned about working flexibly when they have caring or other significant responsibilities, please direct them to our flexible working policy.

-- Agreed existing flexible working arrangements are still applicable while working remotely, if this works for the staff member.
+- Agreed existing flexible working arrangements are still applicable while embracing a hybrid working model, if this works for the staff member.